tfisz/hello-world/README.md

 # hello-world
-First repo, let's see how all of this works
+First repo, let's see how all of this works.
-I'm Michał, I'm currently during my 6th semester at Wroclaw's University of Science and Technology.
+\n I'm Michał, I'm currently during my 6th semester at Wroclaw's University of Science and Technology.